 Listeria is widely found in the environment so most raw foods are likely to be contaminated.
 Listeria is easily killed by heat, although cooked foods can easily become re-contaminated through poor food handling after cooking.

-This is one of the few pathogens that can grow in the refrigerator, so ready to eat food should never be stored in the fridge too long.
-Although it can grow in the fridge, it will do so only very slowly so make sure your refrigerator is keeping your food at or less than 5 °C and never eat packaged food after its use by date.
+This is one of the few pathogens that can grow in the refrigerator, so ready to eat food should never be stored in the fridge for too long.
+Although it can grow in the fridge, it will do so only very slowly so make sure your refrigerator is keeping your food at or less than 5 °C and never buy or eat packaged refrigerated food after its use by date.
+Vulnerable people should consume pre-prepared salads and deli meats soon after purchase or heat before eating.
+More information can be found on the NSW Food Authority website